 Bronchitis refers to inflammation of the tubes of the airways (bronchi) due to infection, irritation or obstruction.
 It’s a common cause of cough, which may also be a symptom of other respiratory conditions, including colds, flu, hayfever and sinusitis.

+The Western herbs Elecampane and White Horehound have traditionally been used to relieve bronchial congestion and coughs.
+They’re often taken alongside Chinese herbs traditionally used to dissolve and clear phlegm, moisten Dryness and relieve wet and dry coughs, such as Aster, Platycodon and Chinese Licorice.
 From the perspective of TCM, these Chinese Lung tonic herbs work by addressing the effects of Wind (including Wind-Cold and Wind-Heat).
 Aster and Platycodon also promote the downward movement of Lung Qi, while Chinese Licorice provides additional soothing and anti-inflammatory effects on the respiratory mucous membranes.

 Herbs traditionally used to relieve coughing due to the bronchial congestion of upper respiratory infections include Elecampane, Aster, Stemona, Chinese Licorice and Thyme Oil.

+Experiencing repeated episodes of colds, flu or bronchitis suggests your Defensive Qi is compromised or your immune system is weak.
 Chinese herbalists traditionally use immune tonic herbs such as Astragalus, Codonopsis and Ganoderma (Reishi) to enhance Defensive Qi, strengthen resistance against minor infection and promote recovery after an infection has occurred.

 Zinc and vitamin C are required for the maintenance of healthy immune function and the production and activity of specific types of immune cells involved in fighting infection.
 Taken together, they may help to reduce the frequency, duration and severity of minor respiratory tract infections.